LaunchSchoolKalisz/LS170/study_guide/http.md

 What is HTTP?
 What is it's purpose?
 What does it consist of?

 - HTTP stands for **Hypertext Transfer Protocol**
-- It is the protocol that governs how applications structure messages syntactically between each other in the Application Layer of networked communications.
+- It is the protocol that controls how applications structure messages syntactically between each other in the Application Layer of networked communications.
 - It determines how requests for resources on the web are made, as well as how those requests should be responded to.
 - It provides uniformity to the way resources are transferred.
 In other words, it is an agreed-upon format on how to communicate.
 - HTTP is based on the _client-server_ paradigm, in which a client (usually some kind of browser) makes a _request_ through the network for a particular web resource stored on a server.